modelcontextprotocol/example-remote-server/docs/endpoints.md

 # Endpoint Reference

-Complete listing of all endpoints provided by each server configuration.
+Complete listing of all endpoints provided by each server in the architecture.

-## Embedded OAuth Server (Port 3232)
+## Auth Server (Port 3001)

-Single server hosting OAuth authorization, mock identity provider, and MCP resources.
+Standalone OAuth 2.0 authorization server that handles authentication and token management.

 ### OAuth Authorization Endpoints
 Provided by `mcpAuthRouter` from MCP SDK: